 The run inland to Choum along the railway (Route R2, below) is a good introduction to the desert with easy navigation with some extended low dune cordons.
 It gets soft and tussocky so for these sections motorbikes may find it easier on the coarse gravel between the rail tracks (no sleepers).
 Once you reach Choum there is asphalt south to Atar and north to Zouerat, with plans to extend it all the way to Algeria.
 Few tourists go to Zouerat; a huge iron mine, and still fewer venture up to Bir Mogrein which is the end of the road.

-In spring 2018 it was reported the old 400-km Route R10 (from Sahara Overland) between Atar and Tidjikja was obsolete, with a new road just about finished (right and red line on map, left).
+In spring 2018 it was reported the old 400-km Route R10 (from Sahara Overland) between Atar and Tidjikja was obsolete, with a new road just about finished (below).
 Tidjika has long been on the road network.
 This new red road opens up access into the interesting Adrar region which is more dramatic in the north and east (near Atar).
 Elsewhere the canyons (or fault lines) of the Adrar plateau can get dune chocked or are slow and stony on the plateau stages, though Berbera guelta (left) is worth a visit, along with the well-known tourist guelta of Terjit, just out of Atar.
 Otherwise, a good run in a 4×4 would be up the sandy Tifoujar pass and out over the Amatlich erg back to the N1 highway near Akjoujt.
-Or out east to Ouadane, Guelb and Gallouiya then back west along the plain below the Adrar escarpment (as shown right).
+Or out east to Ouadane, Guelb and Gallouiya then back west along the plain below the Adrar escarpment.